On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

 In the sequel of this section, we fix $k > 1$ and we derive decay estimates for a solution $u$ to \cref{eq:p-cap-potential}.
 One might rephrase all the computations below directly in terms of solutions $w_2$ to \cref{eq:m-potential}.
-However, we think that the proposed presentation is actually simpler and makes it easier for the reader to compare our results with the ones in the literature.
+However, we think that the proposed presentation is simpler and the reader would more readily compare our results with the ones in the literature.

-\begin{lemma} Let $0 < \tau \leq 1$ and let $(\R^3,g)$ a $\CS^1_\tau$--Asymptotically Flat Riemannian manifold.
-Then, the harmonic potential of a bounded set $\Omega$ with smooth boundary satisfies the $\CS^1$--decay
+\begin{lemma} Let $0 < \tau \leq 1$ and let $(\R^3,g)$ be a $\CS^1_\tau$-Asymptotically Flat Riemannian manifold.
+Then, the capacitary potential $u$ \cref{eq:p-cap-potential} of a bounded set $\Omega$ with smooth boundary satisfies the $\CS^1$-decay

 as $\abs{x} \to +\infty$.
-Consequently, the $L^2$--asymptotic estimate
+Consequently, the $L^2$-asymptotic estimate